vinyasv/financeRAG/technicaloverview.md

-# UltimateRAG - Technical Overview
+# Finance RAG - Technical Overview

-A comprehensive technical document covering the architecture, components, and implementation details of the UltimateRAG financial document analysis system.
+A comprehensive technical document covering the architecture, components, and implementation details of the Finance RAG financial document analysis system.

 ---